Aart Jan de Geus: Career

 In 1998, De Geus became a partner at the corporate consultancy Boer & Croon in Amsterdam.
 There he worked on projects relating to the welfare state for both public and private institutions.
 He also joined the supervisory board of the Academic Hospital of Maastricht, the advisory council of the Association of Dutch Health Insurers, and the Council of Churches where he was responsible for social policy issues.
-He was also a member of the National Refugees Council.

 Public office

 In the mid-1970s, De Geus joined the youth organization of the Dutch ARP (Anti-Revolutionary Party), a predecessor of the CDA.
 Through the years he held various positions in both parties.
 In 2002, Jan Peter Balkenende appointed de Geus as minister of social affairs and employment (first Balkenende cabinet).
 He also served as health minister for eight months.
 He was a member of the Dutch government until 2007 (second and third Balkenende cabinets).

-While in office, de Geus initiated comprehensive social policy reforms with the goal of making the country's social security system more sustainable and including more people in the labor market.
-For example, he restructured the public- and private-sector job referral systems.
+While in office, De Geus achieved comprehensive social policy reforms making the country's social security system more sustainable and including more people in the labor market.
+For example, he restructured the disability insurance system and the schemes for early retirement.
 He also included local-level governments in the funding structure for social assistance programs.
 He was considered a supporter of the country's polder model, an approach that brings together employers, trade unions and government experts to negotiate wages and working conditions.
 Despite his earlier activities for the CNV trade union confederation, his relationship with the country's trade unions proved difficult.
 In 2004, he withstood a vote of no confidence brought by the opposition Social Democratic, Socialist and Green parties.

-In 2007, de Geus was appointed deputy secretary-general of the OECD.
+In 2007, de Geus was appointed Deputy Secretary-General of the OECD.
 In this role he advanced a number of causes including environmentally friendly economic growth.
-He also criticized the division present in the German job market, above all since it allowed young and well-trained workers to benefit to a greater degree from the country's economic upturn.
+He also led the project Making Reform Happen, about the political economy of welfare state reforms.
+He also criticized the division present in the German job market.

 Bertelsmann Stiftung

 In 2011, the Bertelsmann Stiftung appointed de Geus to its executive board.
 In 2012, he became the board's chairman when Gunter Thielen retired.
 The Bertelsmann Stiftung thus increased its independence from the Mohn family, owners of the Bertelsmann group.
 As chairman, de Geus launched the initiative to internationalize the foundation's activities.
-Today, de Geus is responsible for projects relating to Europe, democracy and sustainable economies as well as international megatrends and partnerships.
+With his team and international partners, he developed the global SDG-index, measuring and comparing progress on the Sustainable Development Goals at national levels.